Blanket octopus: Description

 The common blanket octopus (Tremoctopus violaceus) exhibits one of the most extreme sexual size-dimorphism known in any animal near its size or larger.
 Females may reach 2 m in length, whereas the males are 2.4 cm (1 inch).
 The weight ratio is at least 10,000:1, and can probably reach as much as 40,000:1.
 Adult Females carry a webbing between their arms, known as a "blanket".
 This webbing can be unfolded to make the female appear larger when threatened, deterring potential predators.

 Reproduction

 Male blanket octopuses have a large arm in a spherical pouch modified for mating, known as a hectocotylus.
 During mating, this arm is detached, and kept by the female in her mantle cavity until used for fertilisation.
 The male almost certainly dies shortly after mating.
 There is competition between the males; multiple male arms have been found in the mantle cavity of females.
-The females carry more than 100,000 eggs attached to a sausage-shaped calcareous secretion held at the base of the dorsal arms and carried by the female until hatching.
+The females carry an estimated 100,000 to 300,000 eggs attached to a sausage-shaped calcareous secretion held at the base of the dorsal arms and carried by the female until hatching.